Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 Example:

-If your brand shows up for purchase prompts and your competitor doesn’t, this might be a good area to keep strengthening your content and sources.
+If your brand shows up for purchase prompts and your competitor doesn’t, this might be a good area to further strengthen your content and sources.

 Prompts only for the competitor show questions where the competitor appears in AI answers and your brand doesn’t show up.